ChrisFCass/mars-rover/README.md

   - install dependencies with: `npm install`
   - then execute `npm start` to start the simulation
-  - after running the simulation, it will output in the console the final location of each rover, like in the next example:
+  - after running the simulation, it will output to the console the final location of each rover, like in the next example:

     ```txt
     1 3 N     # first rover will be positioned facing north at (1,3)